-If you are practicing in California, this course does not include the required first aid education.
+If you are a California Rad Tech, this course does not include the required first aid education.
 Please see the IV Education and Venipuncture Certification for California Radiology Technologists course!

 Upon completion of this course, the participant will be able to:

 Chapter 3: Psychological Needs of the IV Patient

 Chapter 5: pH, Osmolality and Incompatibilities of Solutions and Medications

 Chapter 7: Infection Prevention and Safety Compliance